Terry Knight and the Pack: The Fabulous Pack, Break-Up, Grand Funk Railroad 1967-1969

 After the release of their second LP, Reflections, Knight left the band to pursue a frustrated solo career as producer and singer.
-Meanwhile, The Pack, sometimes playing under the name "The Fabulous Pack", continued with Farner replacing Knight as lead singer, and Curt Johnson returning on guitar.
+Meanwhile, the Pack, sometimes playing under the name the Fabulous Pack, continued with Farner replacing Knight as lead singer, and Curt Johnson returning on guitar.
 The band released a few more 45 RPM singles in 1967 and 1968, starting with their cover of the old Bob and Earl hit, “Harlem Shuffle”.
 The song's flip side, “I’ve Got News For You”, was written by Dick Wagner, who also wrote the band's next single, “Wide Trackin”, intended for use in an advertising campaign for Pontiac's “wide tracking” automobiles; while a solid regional hit, this single did not chart nationally.
-Cameo-Parkway went out of business and Capitol Records picked up the remaining Cameo-Parkway contracts, including The Pack.
-The band went through several personnel changes, with Johnson and Caldwell leaving the group, replaced with Al Shane on keyboards and Kenny Rich on guitar respectively.
-In April 1968, The Pack released their final single on Capitol Records, a cover version of Jimi Hendrix's Fire retitled "Next To Your Fire", backed with a ballad written by Dick Wagner called "Without A Woman"; while popular in Michigan, this single failed to chart outside the state.
+Cameo-Parkway went out of business and Capitol Records picked up the remaining Cameo-Parkway contracts, including the Pack.
+The band went through several personnel changes, with Johnson and Caldwell leaving the group, replaced with Al Shane on keyboards and Kenny Rich on guitar.
+In April 1968, the Pack released their final single on Capitol Records, a cover version of Jimi Hendrix's Fire retitled "Next To Your Fire", backed with a ballad written by Dick Wagner called "Without A Woman"; while popular in Michigan, this single failed to chart outside the state.
 By mid 1968, the band consisted of Farner on lead vocals and guitar, Brewer on drums, Craig Frost on keyboards and Rod Lester on bass.
-In August 1968, The Pack recorded a full-length LP that was never released, with three songs from these sessions, "Getting Into The Sun", "Can't Be Too Long (Faucet)", and "Got This Thing On The Move" subsequently appearing on the compilation album "Thirty Years of Funk: 1969–1999".
-In early 1969, after a botched tour which left them stranded on Cape Cod, The Pack broke up.
+In August 1968, the Pack recorded a full-length LP that was never released, with three songs from these sessions, "Getting Into the Sun", "Can't Be Too Long (Faucet)", and "Got This Thing on the Move" subsequently appearing on the compilation album "Thirty Years of Funk: 1969–1999".
+In early 1969, after a botched tour which left them stranded on Cape Cod, the Pack broke up.
 Upon returning home, Farner and Brewer regrouped, forming the nucleus of Capitol Records' best-selling act of the early 1970s, Grand Funk Railroad, initially managed and produced by Terry Knight.